 There are certain foods and drinks that help things along and speed up metabolism.

-5. Eat chili peppers
+5. Eat chilli peppers

-If you don’t normally eat spicy foods, adding chili to your food will help to curb your appetite as well as increase energy expenditure.
+If you don’t normally eat spicy foods, adding chilli to your food will help to curb your appetite as well as increase energy expenditure.
 You should stock up on peppers and spices like jalapeños, red peppers, Tobasco sauce, cayenne, and turmeric.

 6. Eat foods rich in iron

 I mentioned earlier that the thyroid plays a huge role in regulating metabolism.
 When you have an underactive thyroid (hypothyroidism), it means that the thyroid gland isn’t able to produce certain hormones.
 This condition may lead to weight gain, obesity as well as other health issues.

 If you suffer from hypothyroidism, it is important to include iodine-rich foods in your diet.